Social Icons

 Directed by Jonathan Levine

-The first combination of Seth Rogen and Joseph Gordon-Levitt, 50/50 (2011)about a man going through cancer was an awesome dramatic comedy film.
-Over the years, Seth Rogen has been difficult to be impressed by, his movies most of the times fall by the way side as too much hard work, but no jokes.
+The first combination of Seth Rogen and Joseph Gordon-Levitt in 50/50 (2011), a film about a man battling cancer, was an awesome dramatic comedy.
+Over the years, though, Seth Rogen has been hit or miss for me.
+Most of his movies tend to fall by the wayside—too much effort, not enough laughs.

-I didn’t see this Christmas movie when it came out in 2015, I naturally avoid Seth Rogen, but when I heard that it was written and directed by Jonathan Levine the man who was behind 50/50 (2011) I decided to give the movie a try.
+I didn’t see this Christmas movie when it came out in 2015.
+I usually avoid Seth Rogen, but when I heard it was written and directed by Jonathan Levine, the man behind 50/50 (2011), I decided to give it a try.

-The Night Before will not be one of the best modern Christmas movies that there is, but it is one Christmas movie that I’m sure I will not mind watching again.
-The movie had its laughs, it’s funny moments and the bromance between the trio in the movie is not bad and needing a sequel if the producers would dare.
+The Night Before won’t go down as one of the best modern Christmas movies, but it’s one I wouldn’t mind watching again.
+The movie had its laughs, its funny moments, and the bromance between the trio wasn’t bad.
+I wouldn’t say no to a sequel if the producers dared to make one.

-Much can be said on how best the movie could have been done, but I do appreciate how the writer decided to mix the emotional, spiritual and funny elements of the season into this one movie.
+A lot could be said about how the movie could have been better, but I do appreciate how the writer mixed emotional, spiritual, and funny elements of the season into one film.

-Anthony Mackie is not a regular face in the comedy arena, but here he pulled out enough jokes of his own and his interpretation of an athlete that will do anything to keep himself in the light was funny to see.
+Anthony Mackie isn’t a regular face in the comedy world, but here he held his own with plenty of jokes.
+His portrayal of an athlete willing to do anything to stay in the spotlight was funny to watch.

-The Night Before is a movie about three friends Ethan (Joseph Gordon-Levitt), Isaac (Seth Rogen) and Chris (Anthony Mackie) who bonded over the death of Ethan’s parents.
-They began a Christmas ritual which they did over the years into adulthood.
+The Night Before is about three friends—Ethan (Joseph Gordon-Levitt), Isaac (Seth Rogen), and Chris (Anthony Mackie)—who bonded over the death of Ethan’s parents.
+They started a Christmas ritual that they carried on for years into adulthood.

-They decided that because their lives were getting occupied by the many personal things they must deal with, that this year will be their last Christmas together.
+They decided that, because their lives were getting busier with personal responsibilities, this year would be their last Christmas together.

-Their planned iconic last Christmas ritual started off great with Isaac’s wife giving Isaac a gift which set the ball rolling in the path none of the three would have hoped for.
-Chris constant need to remain popular caused him his self-respect and Ethan’s fear of commitment was costing him the woman of his dreams.
+Their planned iconic last Christmas ritual started off great, with Isaac’s wife giving him a gift that set the ball rolling in a direction none of the three could have predicted.
+Chris’s constant need to stay popular cost him his self-respect, and Ethan’s fear of commitment was costing him the woman of his dreams.

-In the end a blowout caused the three to say what they have been saying behind each ones back to each other and the result is what you will have to see when you go see this movie.
+In the end, a blowout forces the three to say what they’ve been saying behind each other’s backs to each other’s faces.
+The result is something you’ll have to see for yourself when you watch this movie.

 0 comments: